 During the competition, students will begin each recitation by accurately announcing both the title and the author, and, if necessary, the translator.
-(For example, "Where did the handsome beloved go?" by Jalal al-Din Rumi translated by Brad Gooch
+(For example, "For example, "Pineapple" by Ishwar Gupta, translated by Arvind Krishna Mehrotra.)

-- Epigraphs included with the poem in the Poetry Out Loud anthology should be recited, and their omission will affect the accuracy score. - Footnotes included with the poem in the Poetry Out Loud anthology should not be recited, and their inclusion will affect the accuracy score. - Reciting stanza numbers and dedications is optional, and their inclusion or omission should not affect the accuracy score. - A student's own editorial comments before or after the poem are not allowed.
+- Epigraphs included with the poem in the Poetry Out Loud anthology should be recited, and their omission will affect the accuracy score. - Footnotes included with the poem in the Poetry Out Loud anthology should not be recited, and their inclusion will affect the accuracy score. - Reciting stanza numbers and dedications is optional, and their inclusion or omission should not affect the accuracy score. - Mispronunciations are not accuracy errors and should not affect the accuracy score. - A student's own editorial comments before or after the poem are not allowed.
 However, the addition of a "thank you" at the end of the recitation, or a student introducing themselves by stating their name, state, and/or school at the beginning of a recitation, while discouraged, should not affect the accuracy score. (i.e. My name is John and I'll be reciting "Invictus" by William Ernest Henley). - Students must include the name of the translator, if applicable. - The poem must be delivered from memory.